Free Website Content - Top 10 RSS Do's and Don'ts

 Do not provide multiple feed formats for the same content.

-that you are using is irrelevant.
-Multiple versions of the
+RSS that you are using is irrelevant.
+Multiple versions

-same feed simply cause confusion.
-Almost all RSS readers
+of the same feed simply cause confusion.
+Almost all

-and news aggregators support all versions of RSS, simply
+RSS readers and news aggregators support all versions

-choose a version and provide a single feed.
+of RSS, simply choose a version and provide a single

-the benefits of having an RSS feed.
-Following these simple
+reap the benefits of having an RSS feed.
+Following these

-RSS do's and don'ts will get you started on the path to
+simple RSS do's and don'ts will get you started on the

 About the Author: